-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid wast disposal needs? g) Comply with federal , state , and local statutes a regulations related to solid waste?
+g) Comply with federal, state, and local statutes and regulations related to solid waste?

 XIX.
-MANDATORY FINDINGS OF SIGNIFICANCE nd 🗌 a) Does the project have the potential to degrade the quality of the environment, substantially reduthe habitat of a fish or wildlife species, cause a fis or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the rare of a rare or endangered plant or animal or eliminating important examples of the major periods of California history or prehistory? nge b) Does the project have impacts that are individually limited, but cumulatively considerable ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of paprojects, the effects of other current projects, and the effects of probable future projects)? st c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?